laszloszlatki/Higher-Diploma/Database Project/README.md

 # Database Project
 ## Objectives:
-..*Design a relational database schema consisting of at least 5 tables in Third Normal Form (3NF).
+  * Design a relational database schema consisting of at least 5 tables in Third Normal Form (3NF).

-..*For each table, assert some functional dependencies (FDs) and identify its keys.
+  * For each table, assert some functional dependencies (FDs) and identify its keys.

-..*Create an entity-relationship diagram for your database.
+  * Create an entity-relationship diagram for your database.

 ## Contents:
 **schema.sql** - contains the create table statements and inserts rows into the tables.